 Marijuana’s ability to improve a patients’ appetite is connected to its interaction with the human endocannabinoid system.
 The endocannabinoid system controls most of the functions in the body through the various receptors that receive and transfer signals to respective body parts.
 It also covers the role of signaling and rewarding activities like eating or restricting food intake.
 Some scientists examined the endocannabinoid system of women patients diagnosed with anorexia and bulimia.

 These medical conditions are both eating disorders characterized by the inability of the patient to eat well due to certain prevailing circumstances, hence leading to malnutrition and starvation.
 In anorexia, patients have a distorted image and conception about their body, and they believe dieting or weight loss will help redeem their self-image.
 In addition to eating less, some patients start to induce vomiting after eating to ensure they do not gain weight.
 This is usually seen in Bohemia, which is another eating disorder.
+Marijuana also helps to decrease the use of opioid.

 Further investigation discovered that the neurotransmitter system in women diagnosed with anorexia and bulimia is underactive.
 Medical Marijuana can influence the neurotransmitter in such a way that the endocannabinoid system becomes active again.
 In addition, further investigation identified the brain area as the insula, responsible for identifying food taste and individuals’ emotional response to eating.